alwell/Cetasikas/preface.md

 # Preface

-This book deals with the operations of the mind, citta, and its accompanying mental factors, cetasikas.
+This book[^2] deals with the operations of the mind, citta, and its accompanying mental factors, cetasikas.
 A detailed study of the many types of cetasikas will help the reader to know his own defilements and to develop good qualities and eventually, to eradicate all